 $ sudo systemctl reload nginx

-7. Send a HEAD request to confirm allowed methods succeed.
+7. Send a HEAD request to confirm the allowed method still succeeds.

 HTTP/1.1 200 OK